-Although the meetings of the Project Team including lectures by external specialists, etc. usually held every year were avoided in 2020 to prevent the spread of COVID-19, the members worked together toward enhancing AML/CFT measures for the entire life insurance industry through such efforts as made last year, including sharing information with members on trends in the AML/CFT measures taken by the competent administrative authorities and other types of financial institutions, etc. in writing.
+In 2021, to prevent the spread of COVID-19, the members worked together toward enhancing AML/CFT measures for the entire life insurance industry through a non-contact system, including sharing information with members regarding the AML/CFT measures taken by the competent administrative authorities and other types of financial institutions, etc. and through information sharing, etc. related to the public disclosure of the FATF's Fourth Mutual Evaluation Report of Japan.